Multi-Factor Authentication (MFA Meaning)

 Adaptive MFA Aligns Authentication Factors with Risks to Gain Access, Improves User Experiences

 The most modern multi-factor authentication solutions use adaptive authentication methods via a combination of machine learning and artificial intelligence, employing business rules and contextual information (time of day, locations, device types, IP addresses, etc.) to determine which authentication factors to use for a specific user in a particular situation.
+Artificial intelligence is utilized to enhance multi-factor authentication by using machine learning algorithms to assign risk scores and adjust authentication factors in real time based on the identified risk level.
 A customer accessing their online banking site on the web from their trusted home computer may, for example, be able to use only their username and password to log on.
 However, if they want to access their online account from a different location, the user may also have to provide a short-lived, one-time code sent to their mobile phone.